Simple step to install your dstv

 Tools Needed

-and components (ie. Reflector, Lnbf and Decoder.
-They are usually sold
+The Satellite dish and components (ie. Reflector, Lnbf and Decoder.
+They are usually sold together)

 A good hammer